Become a Guardian Angel!

 Katie is a shy, timid girl who loves attention and affection.
 To the right person, she would be a wonderful companion.
 Katie will do well with another positive cat or as an only cat.
 She needs a quiet home and a patien […]

-Marigold is not available for adoption.
-She would make an ideal candidate for our Guardian Angel Program.
+Morgan is a skittish cat and is not a good candidate for adoption.
+She is, however, an ideal candidate for our Guardian Angel Program.

 Peach was trapped at the shelter as a teenager.
 She was living under the shed and we feared for her safety.

 She is a shy girl and stays on the cat runs to avoid people.
 Yet she is curious and will watch you approach.
 She is always grateful for a special treat and a kind word.